Inbibo/adonisfx_docs/docs/maya/muscle.md

  - **Attachments To Geometry**: For each vertex with a geometry attachment constraint weight greater than 0.0, a line will be drawn from the mesh vertex to its respective geometry target closest point at rest.
  - **Attachments To Transform**: For each vertex with a transform attachment constraint weight greater than 0.0, a line will be drawn from the mesh vertex to its respective transform target.
-  - **Distance Constraints**: For each connected vertex pairs forming the constraint a line will be drawn.
+  - **Fiber Constraints**: For each connected vertex pairs forming the constraint a line will be drawn.
 If the "Triangulate Mesh" option is disabled the debugged lines will align with the edges of the simulated mesh.
 If the "Triangulate Mesh" option is enabled the debugged lines will align with the edges of the underlying triangulation of the simulated mesh without necessarily being aligned with the edges of the mesh.
  - **Muscle Fibers**: For each vertex, a line will be drawn showing the direction of the muscle fibers.
  - **Shape Preservation**: For each vertex with a shape preservation weight greater than 0.0, a line will be drawn from each adjacent vertex to the opposite adjacent vertex.
  - **Slide On Geometry**: If the *Max Sliding Distance* value is greater than 0.0, for each vertex with a slide on geometry weight greater than 0.0, a line will be drawn from the mesh vertex to the closest point on its respective geometry target.